 The key to any successful marketing campaign is to make the process repeatable so that campaign success is always attainable.
 The process must be converted into a scalable plan that can be reapplied to future marketing initiatives.
 The same goes with events.

-In the following section, we'll review the best practices for launching a corporate event strategy.
+In this guide, we'll review the following best practices for launching a corporate event strategy:

 For more information on the latest trends and best practices in corporate event management, read the Event Marketing 2019: Benchmarks and Trends Report.

 Diving straight into an event strategy without properly defining the goals of the event can lead to poor results.
 That's why it's essential to set aside ample time to articulate the objectives for an event.
 This process can also give your team the opportunity to come up with other creative corporate event ideas.

 Be thorough with this initial goal-setting process so that each successive step falls in line with the bigger picture.